 OVI / DUI Lawyer For New Albany, Ohio

 The Dominy Law Firm has lawyers for New Albany DUI / OVI cases.
 Whether you have an OVI / DUI case in New Albany or you are a resident of New Albany with a DUI/OVI somewhere else in central Ohio, you are probably wondering what to do now.
 The best thing to do now is get more information about your situation.
 This website is a good place to learn more about the possible sentences, the court process, and hiring a lawyer.
-Another place to get information is the book ‘I Was Charged With DUI/OVI – Now What?!’
+Another place to get information is the book ‘Ohio DUI / OVI Guide’.
 The book is for sale through online bookstores, and you can also download the e-book for free.

-The City of New Albany, Ohio is located in two counties, so DUI/OVI cases may be filed in one of three courts.
+The City of New Albany, Ohio is located in two counties.
+That means a DUI / OVI case can be sent to one of three different courts.
 Cases are filed in either the New Albany Mayor’s Court, the Franklin County Municipal Court, or the Licking County Municipal Court.
 The location of the alleged offense, the arresting law enforcement agency, and the defendant’s driving record determine where the case is filed.
 The law enforcement agencies with a presence in the New Albany area include the New Albany Police Department, the Franklin County Sheriff’s Office, and the Ohio State Highway Patrol.

 Possible Sentences For Ohio DUI / OVI